 With COP26 coming up, countries and companies will need to not only raise their ambition, but have credible plans that actually decarbonise.
 Gas flaring reduction is that low-hanging fruit.
 Let’s get innovative and make gas flaring solutions work for the industry and for wider society.

 Capterio would like to acknowledge many individuals from the World Bank, the Global Gas Flaring Reduction (GGFR) programme, EBRD, IFC, OGCI, IEA, CCAC, MIQ, RMI, EDF, the Payne Institute, the Colorado School of Mines, SYSTEMIQ and many IOC and NOC companies and other institutions for many lively discussions which have contributed to this paper.
+In particular, we are grateful to the Earth Observation Group at Colorado School of Mines for their development of the Nightfire algorithm which underpins this work.
 The views and any errors or omissions are, however, our own.

 About Capterio: Capterio is an agile and specialist project developer focused on monetising waste gas in oil & gas energy systems.
 We bring together assets with technologies, know-how and financing to deliver on-the-ground, real-world, safe and reliable solutions.
 We support our work with our unique Global Flaring Intelligence Tool (GFIT), which provides real-time insights into flaring for every asset, operator and non-operated partner worldwide.